Project

 We invited three to four participants from seven states who have demonstrated a bold commitment to ECE compensation.
 Participants range in role, and typically include from each state:

-- A staff member of an advocacy organization that represents early educators
+- An early educator or staff member of an advocacy organization that represents early educators

 - A member of a related state agency